maefahluang-uni/99-project-talent-pool-database/README.md

+#Matching-Employee-and-Vacancies
+This feature is responsible by Wai Lin Ko (6431503126) This feature is basically auto matching between employee and vacancies.
+When user is uploading new employee data, the system will automatically show which jobs are available to that employee.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.